 - One course in Ethical Theory and Methods: (PHIL 118, 119, 219, 270, 271; RELG 224, 262, 313) (3 or 4 credits)

-- Electives: Any remaining hours can be met through any ES or service-learning course in consultation with a member of the Center's faculty advisory committee.
+- Electives: Any remaining hours can be met through any ES or service-learning course in consultation with a faculty advisor in ethics.

-- Experiential Learning: A significant service-learning experience, approved by contract with a member on the Center's faculty advisory committee, in which ethical analysis and reflection on the experience are integrated.
+- Experiential Learning: A significant service-learning experience, approved by contract with a faculty advisor in ethics, in which ethical analysis and reflection on the experience are integrated.
 It is often desirable for the student to obtain this experience in a way that is connected with the student's major.
-This can also be satisfied through suitable summer internships .( variable credit hours 1-4 credits).
+This can also be satisfied through suitable summer internships. (variable credit hours 1-4 credits).

 - Capstone: Each student must integrate his/her study of ethics through a reflective essay, usually in conjunction with the experiential learning requirement, or an additional integrative research project.
 These capstones are presented publicly during the student's senior year (1 credit hour).